 . equation (6)

-To partition the total opportunity for selection into contributions between two species j with i, Iij, we determine the average contribution to the opportunity selection coming from each context k involving species i and j, Cijk .
+To partition the total opportunity for selection into contributions between two species, j with i, Iij, we determine the average contribution to the opportunity selection coming from each context k involving species i and j, Cijk .
 Thus Iij is simply:

 , equation (7)